OracleMichael/blogposts/ChangeDelimiter/README.md

 ### Step 1.5: Activate and Test

-In the FTP server that the FTP connection points to, make sure the `personhash.csv` file is in the directory configured in step 2.
-Also, make sure the directory in step 3 exists, and that the user connected to the provided credentials has read access to the step 2 directory and write access to the step 3 directory.
+In the FTP server that the FTP connection points to, make sure the `personhash.csv` file is in the FTP directory configured in step 2.
+Also, make sure the directory in step 3 exists on the FTP server, and that the user connected to the provided credentials has read access to the step 2 directory and write access to the step 3 directory.

 You will need to configure a tracking variable prior to activating the integration.
 Click the hamburger menu under the Save button, then Tracking.
 ![](images/1.5.1.png)